Wealthify doesn't support your browser

 • Receive a regular income based on your pot size

-Before you make any choice, it’s generally a good idea to check the rules of your workplace pension, and personal pension if you have one, as they can vary from one scheme to another.
+Before you make your choice, it’s generally a good idea to check the rules of your workplace pension, and personal pension if you have one, as they can vary.

 So, should you take a lump sum from your pension?